Technology and Support Services

 The Public Safety Enterprise Communication (PSEC) System provides the technology and infrastructure required to meet the communication needs of our public safety and public safety partner agencies.
 PSEC’s provided services include voice, high performance data, broadband data, and microwave.

 The PSEC System is one of the most the most feature-rich public safety radio systems in the nation.
 It enables the County's public safety responders to communicate efficiently and effectively within the County as well as with partnering agencies across the Country.

-The Technical Services Bureau (TSB) is responsible for the procurement and maintenance of all information systems within the Sheriff’s Department.
+The Technical Services Bureau (TSB) is responsible for the procurement and maintenance of all information systems within the Sheriff’s Office.
 The technical staff at TSB provide direct support of computer equipment including end-user desktops, mobile data computers as well as network and datacenter operations.
 TSB also supports and maintains major applications such as Computer Aided Dispatch (CAD), Records Management System (RMS), Jail Information Management System (JIMS) and Data Warehouse.

 With the support of Sheriff’s Administration, TSB personnel are encouraged to utilize the latest advancements in technology to support the ongoing safety of our staff and the public we serve.